EwenG/badigeon/README.md

 - Sign jar files
 - Package a project into a standalone bundle with a start script
 - Produce a custom JRE runtime using jlink
+- Package a project as a war file

 # Release information